Biden expected to tighten rules on US investment in China

 Administration officials have been consulting with allies as they’ve worked on formulating the new regulations on U.S. investment, according to the official.

 The Wall Street Journal first reported on Saturday that the Treasury and Commerce departments delivered reports to lawmakers on Friday detailing plans for the new regulatory system to address U.S. overseas investment in advanced technologies.
-The agencies said they expected to seek addition money for the investment screening program in the White House budget, which is scheduled to be released on March 9, according to the Journal.
+The agencies said they expected to seek additional money for the investment screening program in the White House budget, which is scheduled to be released on March 9, according to the Journal.

 A White House National Security Council spokesperson declined to comment on the Treasury and Commerce reports, but noted that administration officials have kept Congress apprised on its progress in crafting an approach to overseas investment.